brandur/sorg/content/drafts/acid.md

 There are a few use cases that legitimately need scalability, and for those you should choose a database that gives you as many of these guarantees as possible, even if it's on a per-partition scale.
+Citus and Google Spanner, the former providing per-shard ACID guarantees and the latter providing locking read-write transactions for when you need them, are both interesting options in this space.

 ## Check your foundation (#foundation)